-The law imposes penalties to ensure that all taxpayers pay their fair share of taxes.
+The law imposes penalties to ensure that all taxpayers pay their taxes.
 Some of these penalties are discussed below.
-If you do not file a return when required or you provide fraudulent information, you may be subject to a civil fraud penalty.
+If you underpay your tax due to fraud, you may be subject to a civil fraud penalty.
 In certain cases, you may be subject to criminal prosecution.

 Failure-to-file penalty.
 If you do not file your return by the due date (including extensions), you may have to pay a failure-to-file penalty.
-The penalty is 5% of the tax not paid by the due date for each month, or part of a month, that the return is late.
+The penalty is 5% of the tax not paid by the due date for each month or part of a month that the return is late.
 This penalty cannot be more than 25% of your tax, but it is reduced by the failure-to-pay penalty (discussed next) for any month both penalties apply.
 However, if your return is more than 60 days late, the penalty will not be less than \$100 or 100% of the tax balance, whichever is less.
-You will not have to pay the penalty if you can show reasonable cause for not filing on time.
+You will not have to pay the penalty if you can show reasonable cause for not filling on time.

 Failure-to-pay penalty.
-You may have to pay a penalty of $\frac{1}{2}$ of 1% of your unpaid taxes for each month, or part of a month, after the due date for tax not paid.
+You may have to pay a penalty of 1⁄2 of 1% of your unpaid taxes for each month or part of a month after the due date that the tax is not paid.
 This penalty cannot be more than 25% of your unpaid tax.
-You will not have to pay the penalty if you can show good reason for not paying tax on time.
-This failure-to-pay penalty is in addition to the failure-to-file penalty.
+You will not have to pay the penalty if you can show good reason for not paying the tax on time.